smahajan-demyst/traffic-light-project/README.md

-# How to run react app locally:
+# How to run traffic-light app locally:

 * Clone the repo locally into your PC either using SSH or HTTPS
 * Navigate to the directory where the project is cloned and run the following terminal commands to install the required dependencies.